BohdanKovalchuk/mcuboot/boot/cypress/CypressBootloader/README.md

 Size of slots `0x10000` - 64kb

+**Multi-image policy**

+To initiate CypressBootloader in multi-image mode, appropriate policy has to be used when provisioning device.

+Those are supplied with [cysecuretools](https://pypi.org/project/cysecuretools/).

+There are two firmware sections have to be present for each image and each has to contain "multi_image" : 1 or "multi_image" : 2 depending on which image is master.

+If it is expected to use single-image only, then there should be regular polciy used with one firmware section in JSON and NO "multi_image" field has to be present.

 **How to program CypressBootloader:**

 CypressBootloader is programmed to the target board at provisioning stage.
 Refer to [PSoC® 64 Secure MCU Secure Boot SDK User Guide](https://www.cypress.com/documentation/software-and-drivers/psoc-64-secure-mcu-secure-boot-sdk-user-guide)